Vegan Masala Recipe

 - 10

-Rest briefly, garnish with fresh coriander, and serve.
+Rest briefly, garnish with 2 tbsp fresh coriander, chopped, and serve.

 Ingredients